Workshops - Scroll down for Upcoming Dates

 - Leave your Hammer Behind: Letting go of our need to fix

 - Developmental Aspects of Childhood and Grieving

-Target Audience: School counselors, teachers, nurses, principals and other staff who are in a position to support grieving children.
+Target Audience: School personnel who are in a position to support grieving children.

 Presenter: Mary Fleck, EdD, CT, Director of Education and Programs, Good Grief